Lolli-AK/vibe_coding_motivation_productivity_tool/README.md

 ## 🚀 What Makes FocusRecap Special

 ### 🧠 **AI-Powered Analysis**
 Unlike manual time trackers, FocusRecap uses **OpenAI's GPT** to understand what you're actually working on.
-It doesn't just count minutes - it analyzes your screen content and provides meaningful feedback.
+It doesn't just count minutes - it analyzes your screen content through periodic screenshots and provides meaningful feedback.

 ### 🔒 **Privacy-First Design**
 Your screenshots never leave your device.
 Everything is processed locally, and screenshots are automatically deleted after analysis.
 We believe productivity tools shouldn't compromise your privacy.